Dental Crown and Bridge

 because of insufficient remaining tooth structure like root

 canal treatment, large amalgam.
-Large dental fillings can cause

 When you need a Bridge?

-constructed, it will be permanently bonded onto surrounding
+are cemented, it will be permanently bonded onto surrounding

 be.
 A bridge, when necessary, offers a great solution for a